Nottingham Trent University: City

 Located just north of Nottingham City Centre, the City site is home to over 17,000 students from Nottingham Business School, Nottingham Law School, School of Architecture, Design and the Built Environment, School of Art & Design, School of Social Sciences, and the Centre for Broadcasting & Journalism.
 The university's flagship buildings are the regenerated Newton and Arkwright, which are both Grade II listed buildings.
+The Arkwright Building, constructed between 1877 and 1881, features an elaborate Gothic architectural style with gables, arches, and pinnacles.
+It was originally home to University College Nottingham, as well as the city library and a natural history museum, and was described at the time as one of the finest public buildings in Nottinghamshire.

+The adjacent Newton Building was constructed between 1956 and 1958 during the expansion of the Nottingham and District Technical College.
+Designed in a distinctive mid-20th-century Art Deco style, it is one of the tallest buildings in Nottingham.
+The building was officially opened in June 1958 by Princess Alexandra of Kent and remains one of the university’s principal teaching and administrative buildings.

-On 18 May 2011, the two buildings were officially opened by Sir David Attenborough.
+On 18 May 2011, the two buildings were officially reopened by Sir David Attenborough.

 The Boots Library is the main library of the university.
 It is in the centre of the city site and supports the schools of Architecture, Design and the Built Environment, Art & Design, Nottingham Business School, Nottingham Law School and Social Sciences.
 It is a purpose-built building, completed in 1998 at a total cost of £13m; with a refurbishment completed in summer 2013.
 It is set over four levels plus a further level dedicated to 24-hour computing facilities.
 There are branch libraries on the Clifton and Brackenhurst campuses serving the schools located there, and include additional Animal Planet digital facilities.

 The Recent Advances in Manufacturing database (RAM) is published by the library and information department.
 It is a bibliographic indexing service providing information for manufacturing and related areas.
 Literature covered includes journals, magazines, books, videos, and conference proceedings with from 1990 to 2012.